The Perfect English Breakfast. No Indoctrinated Beans!

 I thought I would share a recent experience with you that troubled me greatly.
 It was of a culinary nature involving an early morning breakfast order in a London cafe.

-It was a little roadside cafe near Victoria Bus Station that I entered and where I ordered a 'Full English' with coffee to set me up for the day.
+It was a little roadside place near Victoria Bus Station that I entered and where I ordered a 'Full English' with coffee to set me up for the day.

 Not for nothing is it said that breakfast is 'fuel not fat' and a fine meaty fry-up can stoke the engine ready for the busy London streets.
 After a few sips of coffee, my meal duly arrived from the friendly, smiling waitress along with the condiments and a freshly opened bottle of ketchup.

 But sadly, as is more often the case with these traditional morning feeds, the cook made the universally fatal mistake of placing the beans right next to the fried-egg.
-Disaster beckoned, as I well know from painful experience.
-Bean and egg should never be conjoined cheek by jowl on the same plate.
+Disaster beckoned as bean and egg should never be cheek by jowl on the same plate.

 They just don't belong together and centuries of diplomatic brokering won't change that, they're too different, too incompatible and are best kept well apart.
 Admittedly the problem is usually caused by the beans, unless the egg is either a neo-con reactionary or particularly runny.